temochka/sfDoctrineActAsMaterializedPathPlugin/README.md

  * customizable root_id column's name and path separator string
  * "dead nodes" protection with native database constraints
  * all tree and node logic are partially unit-tested
+ * NEW!
+Fully working data-dump and data-load tasks!

 ## Philosophy ##